-Police have charged a man following an armed robbery and pursuit in Sydney’s South last week.
+A man is in hospital under Police guard following an armed robbery and pursuit in Sydney’s South last night.

-The pursuit ended when the Volkswagen crashed into a Nissan Pulsar at the intersection of Brodie Sparks Drive and the Princes Highway at Wolli Creek.
+A pursuit was initiated which ended when the car crashed into a silver sedan at the intersection of Brodie Sparkes Drive and the Princes Highway at Wolli Creek.